xbcsmith/epr-workshop/05-epr-service/06-reliability.md

 # EPR Reliability Guarantees: Write-First, Replay, and NVRPP Provenance

-**Duration:** ~60 minutes
-**Prerequisites:** EPR server, PostgreSQL, and Redpanda running via Docker Compose; Python 3.10+ with `kafka-python`, `psycopg2-binary`, and `requests` installed.
+**Duration:** ~60 minutes **Prerequisites:** EPR server, PostgreSQL, and Redpanda running via Docker Compose; Python 3.10+ with `kafka-python`, `psycopg2-binary`, and `requests` installed.

 ---

 ## Overview

 Most event-driven systems have a reliability problem they don't know about until something goes wrong in production.
 A service writes to a database and publishes to a message bus.
 Those are two separate I/O operations.
 A crash between them creates a silent gap in the event stream — no error, no DLQ entry, no alert.
 Just a missing event.

+---

 EPR's architecture makes this problem go away.
-The EPR server writes every event to PostgreSQL *first*, returns a success response, and *then* publishes to Redpanda.
+The EPR server writes every event to PostgreSQL _first_, returns a success response, and _then_ publishes to Redpanda.
 The database is always the source of truth.
 Redpanda is a projection of that truth onto a message bus.

+---

 This lab examines what that architecture buys you:

 - Why write-first matters and what it protects against
 - How to use EPR's PostgreSQL store as a recovery mechanism when Redpanda needs it
 - How to replay events to new consumers without replaying an entire topic
 - Why NVRPP makes all of the above queryable and targeted rather than blunt

 This is not a lab about implementing a pattern.
 It is a lab about understanding the guarantee EPR already gives you, and knowing how to use it.

 ---